rtCamp/rtMedia/readme.txt

 == Description ==

-BuddyPress Media Component adds multimedia features to your BuddyPress based social network, so that your members can upload and share photos, audio and videos with their friends.
+BuddyPress Media adds multimedia features to your BuddyPress based social network, so that your members can upload and share photos, audio and videos with their friends.

 = Features =
 * Images, Audio and Video Support